List of businesses leaving Democrat-run Chicago, Illinois

 2023, Banana Republic

 Major retailer Banana Republic is leaving Chicago when its lease expires in 2023, according to Fox 32.
 Although the store may still be visible in suburban outlets, it will no longer be at the Michigan Avenue store.

 2022, Citadel Hedge Fund, Caterpillar, and Boeing

-Airplane manufacturer Boeing’s Corporate headquarter is leaving downtown Chicago for a suburb in Washington, D.C.
+Airplane manufacturer Boeing’s Corporate headquarters is leaving downtown Chicago for a suburb in Washington, D.C.

 Construction machinery maker Caterpillar is leaving its Deerfield headquarters in Illinois for Irving, Texas.
 However, most of the company’s manufacturing jobs will remain in Illinois.